MinaProtocol/mina/docs/specs/consensus/README.md

 To reinforce the concept, consider our earlier block production context with new block `B` and parent block `P`.
 We can derive some instructive cases from the general rule to reinforce our understanding.

 * **subWindow(B) == subWindow(P)**  - We do no ring-shift because `B` and `P` have the same previous sub-windows.
 In other words, `B.sub_window_densities = P.sub_window_densities` and `B.min_window_density = P.min_window_density`.
-* **subWindow(B) == subWindow(P) + 1 (in same window)** - We ring-shift once and `P`'s most-recent sub-window is now a previous sub-window.  `B`'s window density is computed from the new window and the minimum window density is updated.
+* **subWindow(B) == subWindow(P) + 1 (in same window)** - We do not need to ring-shift in any zeros, but `P`'s most-recent sub-window is now a previous sub-window.  `B`'s window density is computed from the new window and the minimum window density is updated.
 * **B and P are in disjoint windows** - `B`'s entire window is zeroed and `B.min_window_density = 0`.

-In a subsequent section we will understand more about how projected windows are used for chain selection during the long-fork rule.
+In a subsequent section we will learn more about how projected windows are used for chain selection during the long-fork rule.

 ### 5.4.10 Genesis window